 Cutaquig is a subcutaneous immunoglobulin therapy (or SCIg).1 With SCIg, you infuse cutaquig under the skin instead of into a vein (infusing medication for PI into a vein is known as intravenous immunoglobulin therapy, or IVIg).1 Once you’ve been trained by your healthcare provider, you’ll have the option to self-administer cutaquig.1 Like most patients who choose to self-administer, you may gain a greater sense of freedom.
 Plus, cutaquig offers convenience—you may be able to self-administer almost anywhere, including home, work, or school.3-5

 Cutaquig offers proven safety.1,5 The donated plasma from which it is made is rigorously tested to ensure purity and safety.
 With cutaquig therapy, there is a low rate of side effects—mostly local infusion site reactions, including but not limited to redness, swelling, and itching.1,5 In a clinical study, most of the site reactions were mild or moderate.5

-In clinical studies, adults taking cutaquig had low overall rates of infection, with zero serious bacterial infections and no hospitalizations due to infection in adult patients.1,5 In addition, on average adults taking cutaquig experienced a low rate of absences from work or school due to infection.1
+In clinical studies, adults and pediatric patients 2 years and older taking cutaquig had low overall rates of infection, with zero serious bacterial infections in a phase 3 clinical trial.1,5,6 In addition, patients taking cutaquig experienced a low rate of absences from work or school due to infection.1,6

 2. Clinical Study Report SCGAM-01.
 Clinical Phase 3 study to evaluate the pharmacokinetics, efficacy, tolerability and safety of subcutaneous human immunoglobulin (octanorm 16.5%) in patients with primary immunodeficiency diseases.
 NCT01888484.
 June 2018. https://clinicaltrials.gov/ct2/show/NCT01888484.
 Accessed April 26, 2019.